Executive Director: Judith Silverthorne

 Program and Administrative Assistant: Stacey Paus

 The Administrative Assistant responds to general inquiries by phone, mail, and email.
-She also provides administrative and programming support to the rest of the staff, and acts as the interim Grain Business Administrator.
+She also provides administrative and programming support to the rest of the staff, as well as managing Grain's submissions and subscriptions.

 Accountant: Lauren Numrich